Egypt court delays verdict in policemen's trial

 U.S.-based Human Rights Watch has said there was evidence that two plainclothes policemen killed Said and the state had failed to explain signs of beatings on his body.

-(Reporting by Abdel Rahman Youssef; Writing by Sami Aboudi; Editing by Tim Pearce)
+(Reporting by Abdel Rahman Youssef; Writing by Sami Aboudi; Editing by Robert Woodward)